Stock Fraud Defense

 Stock fraud is a serious charge and can damage your company permanently.
 Do not divulge any information to a federal agent without first discussing with your attorney.
 Do not get trapped into an unfair and extended investigation into your business.
 Act fast and contact an attorney.

-The attorneys at Oberheiden, P.C. are experts in defending against allegations of stock frauds of all types.
+The stock fraud defense attorneys at Oberheiden, P.C. can help to defend against allegations of stock frauds of all types.
 We have an impeccable success record in defending our clients.

 We encourage you to contact us right away to evaluate your case.
 There are sometimes steps that can be taken to mitigate or eliminate some of the procedures before and during a formal investigation.